bsc-s2/pykit/request/README.md

     -   `headers`:
         a python dict contains request headers.
 It must contain the `Host` header.

-    -   `body`:
-        a string contains the request payload.
-When provide a dict to construct a request, body must be empty.
-Body is obtained by the fields in post request and is obtained by the data in non post request.
-Body is str or generator type in our request.

     -   `fields`: a python dict which contains form fields.
 Only the post request fields is not empty, other situations fields is empty.
         It may contain the following attributes: